logo

 Summary

-Creative writing and academic essay writing actually have a lot in common than you may have once thought; both ultimately aim to engage an audience and convey a particular message, theory, or point of view.
+Creative writing and academic essay writing actually have a lot more in common than you may have once thought; both ultimately aim to engage an audience and convey a particular message, theory, or point of view.

 In this respect, using creative writing techniques within your essay planning and writing can help you to produce a more enriching, engaging and ultimately, better piece of work than you may have created before.